 - Launch the web browser of your choice and open DuckDuckGo.

 - Type in the location or address to map and tap the magnifying glass icon.

 - Select the Maps option and tap Directions for driving or walking instructions.

 Note: Since your device does not have the Apple Maps app, the navigation will be diverted to Google Maps or any other maps app you prefer.

 Why stop at just exploring the map of an area when DuckDuckGo hides some perks up its sleeve.
 Here’s what they are

 Refine your search

-While searching a location or address, you can also further narrow down according to particular points of interest such as restaurants, hotels, groceries, train stations, ATMs, etc.
+When you’re using Apple Maps via DuckDuck Go on a mobile device, some search refining options appear under the Direction tab.
+It lets you further narrow down the search according to particular points of interest such as restaurants, hotels, groceries, train stations, ATMs, etc.